 Looking for more fresh and fast recipe ideas?
 Check out my Pinterest Board for Fast, Fresh and Healthy meals here.

-You can also try my Easy Skillet Mushroom and Pork Chop dinner!
+You can also try our Easy Skillet Mushroom and Pork Chop dinner!

 - 1 cup fresh or frozen corn